-In addition to internal analysis of the various regulatory impacts, the CaixaBank Group is actively involved in the sector debate regarding the consultation documents issued by the various regulators; e.g. the European Commission, the Basel Committee, the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA), the European Insurance and Occupational Pensions Authority (EIOPA), to help improve the new regulatory framework as much as possible.
-The debate is generally channelled through the sector associations of which the Group is a member (above all the CECA or the ESBG).
-Accordingly, opinions on the consultative documents issued by the regulatory bodies can be shared, as well as other matters of interest for determining the future shape of the banking business.
+In addition to the internal assessment of the different regulatory impacts, CaixaBank is actively involved in the sector debate on the consultative documents issued by the various regulatory authorities (including the European Commission, the Basel Committee, the European Banking Authority (EBA), the European Securities Market Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA)) in order to contribute as far as possible to improving the new regulatory framework.
+The debate is generally channelled through sector associations which the Group belongs to (particularly the CECA and the ESBG) allowing opinions on the consultative documents to be shared as well as other matters of interest for determining the future shape of the banking business.

 With the Banking Union in Europe arranged following approval of the Capital Requirements Directive (CRD IV), the Capital Requirements Regulation (CRR), the Directive on Bank Recovery and Resolution (BRRD) and the Directive on Deposit Guarantee Schemes, regulations continued to progress towards a more detailed and specialised nature with regulatory developments of these regulations through the Delegated Acts of the European Commission and the Regulatory Technical Standards (RTS) and the Implementing Technical Standards (ITS) of the European authorities.
-As analysis and management of these rules and regulations require solid technical skills, above all in respect of solvency, liquidity and risk management, the Group's specialist areas in these areas remain involved, offering expert assessment and allow for a rapid response.
+As analysis and management of these rules and regulations require solid technical skills, above all in respect of solvency, liquidity and risk management, CaixaBank's specialist areas in these areas remain involved, offering expert assessment and allow for a rapid response.

-3.10.
+3.9.
 Capital adequacy risk

-As stated in the Risk Appetite Framework, the CaixaBank Group has set an objective of maintaining a medium-low risk profile and a comfortable level of capital to strengthen its position as one of the soundest entities in the European banking market.
+As stated in the Risk Appetite Framework, CaixaBank has set an objective of maintaining a medium-low risk profile and a comfortable level of capital to strengthen its position as one of the soundest entities in the European banking market.